arfaram/ezmenubundle/Doc/extend.md

 }
 ```

-Next, Tag your post query listener and assign it the right level(event) name:
+Next, Tag the post query listener and assign it to the right level(event) name:

 ```
 services: